KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     )
     ```

-1. If we wrap a **PIVOT** operation around our previous query, this will allow us to swap rows for each quarter into columns.
-So let's take the quarters and flip them into columns and just focus on the contribution data:
+1. If we wrap a **PIVOT** operation around our previous query, this will allow us to swap rows for each quarter into columns so we can focus more easily on the contribution data:

     ```
     <copy>SELECT * FROM